smbowler/catstagram/CSS/README.md

 #### TODO #16: Review your work and check for errors
-A good developer always reviews her work before she commits it.
+A good developer always reviews their work before they commits it.
 Review all of your work and check for the following:

     * Correct indentation in the CSS rules
     * Ensure the page looks like it is supposed to look: